ZeroFairy/MoneyTracking_bot/README.md

 | `/switch` | Switch between sheets (current month / any event) |
 | `/cancel` | Cancel whatever you're doing |

-Every sheet (tab) has these columns: **Date & Time, Buying List, Price, Paid By, Shared By, Amount/Person, Picture**. ("Picture" is reserved for a future version — see Notes below.)
+Every sheet (tab) has these columns: **Date & Time, Place, Buying List, Price, Paid By, Shared By, Amount/Person**.

 By default, all entries go into a tab named after the current month (e.g. `Jun 2026`).
 The first time you use the bot in a new month, that tab is created automatically.